Engin-Boot/capture-behavior-of-a-visit-counter-harshabelavadi/needs-tech.md

 # Visit-counter technical needs

 Scenario: Recover across restarts of the server that runs the visit-counter

-Given: server is down, there is a backup server, backup server is active.
-When: the server restarts, server sends request to backup server to get visitor count data.
-Then:"visitor count" data is retrieved.
+  Given: Server is down, there is a backup server, backup server is active.
+  When: Server restarts,
+  server sends request to backup server to get visitor count data.
+  Then: Visitor count data gets retrieved.

 Scenario: Reconcile counts if the sensor is offline for a while

-Given: sensor is not active.
-When: a visitor visits the hospital.
-Then: count visitors manually.
+  Given: Sensor is not active.
+  When: Visitor visits the hospital.
+  Then: Count visitors manually.